Rafe/rails-abstraction-showcase/README.md

 ## What is this?

 Rails abstraction showcase is the todomvc for Rails abstraction frameworks.
-It is an example shopping cart application that using several different abstraction framework to simplify logics.
-To let user can compare different abstraction frameworks.
+It is an example shopping cart application that using several different abstraction framework to extract business logics from controller and model, to let user can compare the difference in between abstraction frameworks.

 ## Install